Happy Circles II – My new experiment in random colour placement

 My Crochet Flower Collage: Fresh Spring Craft Ideas

-About a week ago we came back from a wonderful holiday on the North Sea.
+About a week ago, we returned from a relaxing holiday on the North Sea coast.
+Those were wonderful days!
 The weather was cold but mostly sunny.
-So we were able to take wonderful long walks on the beach.
-It was great!!
+So we had long walks on the beach … Sigh*

-At home – we live about 500 km south in the centre of Germany – we then realised that spring was slowly arriving …
+Back home – we live about 500 kilometres south in central Germany – we then noticed that spring is slowly arriving…

-Our apple tree is getting its first green leaves, the little peach tree has the first pink blossoms and the birds start singing again.
+The birds start singing, the apple tree is showing tiny green leaves, and our little peach tree has the first pink blossoms.
 Spring time!

-This first soft green has inspired me to bring some colour into our home!
 Although I really don’t crochet much at the moment, I spontaneously thought of making something Easter-themed.
-I only couldn’t decide on a pattern.
-Then I remembered a lovely site that I discovered last year, just before Christmas: Bomuldskys .
+The search for a pattern led me back to a site that I had actually discovered last year: Bomuldskys .

-Bomuldskys is a Danish site.
-Emilie, the person behind it, lives in Copenhagen.
-She offers both paid and free patterns.
-And I just LOVE her designs, especially her greeting cards.
+It is a Danish site, and Emilie, the person behind it, lives in Copenhagen.
+She offers both, paid and free patterns.
+I just LOVE her style and her designs, especially the greeting cards.

 • Hobbii Rainbow Cotton 8/4 (160 m / 50 g)